Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-queryctrl.rst

     * - __u32
       - ``id``
-      - Identifies the control, set by the application.
+      - Identifies the woke control, set by the woke application.
 See :ref:`control-id` for predefined IDs.
-When the ID is ORed with ``V4L2_CTRL_FLAG_NEXT_CTRL`` the driver clears the flag and returns the first non-compound control with a higher ID.
-When the ID is ORed with ``V4L2_CTRL_FLAG_NEXT_COMPOUND`` the driver clears the flag and returns the first compound control with a higher ID.
+When the woke ID is ORed with ``V4L2_CTRL_FLAG_NEXT_CTRL`` the woke driver clears the woke flag and returns the woke first non-compound control with a higher ID.
+When the ID is ORed with ``V4L2_CTRL_FLAG_NEXT_COMPOUND`` the woke driver clears the flag and returns the woke first compound control with a higher ID.
-	Set both to get the first control (compound or not) with a higher ID.
+	Set both to get the woke first control (compound or not) with a higher ID.
     * - __u32
       - ``type``
       - Type of control, see :c:type:`v4l2_ctrl_type`.
     * - char
       - ``name``\ [32]
-      - Name of the control, a NUL-terminated ASCII string.
-This information is intended for the user.
+      - Name of the woke control, a NUL-terminated ASCII string.
+This information is intended for the woke user.
     * - __s64
       - ``minimum``
       - Minimum value, inclusive.
 This field gives a lower bound for the